blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- The Sun prostrates underneath Allah's Throne
 		- **Sahih al-Bukhari 4802 (Prophetic Commentary on the Qur'an (Tafseer of the Prophet (pbuh))**

+Things I want to cover

+- [x] Jurispudence Terms
+- [ ] About sex slaves
+- [ ] About when is Jihad applicable
+- [ ] Whom can Jizya be taken from?
+- [x] Israel-Palestine Conflict
+- [ ] Extra: Stupidity
+- [ ] Extra: Immorality

+# Immoralities
+- An adulterer should marry an adulteress or polytheist
+	- 24:3
+- Whoever has a girl child will frown
+	- 16:58

+# Stupidity in Community
+- StackOverflow is built by Israeli/American Jew, who is openly gay